Jacinto, California

-Jacinto is a small unincorporated community in Glenn County, California.
-Named for Jacinto Rodriguez, who received a Mexican land grant in the area in 1844, it is located on the Sacramento River 11 mi east-northeast of Willows, at an elevation of 112 feet (34 m).
+Jacinto is a small unincorporated community in Glenn County, California, United States.
+Named for Jacinto Rodriguez, who received a Mexican land grant in the area in 1844, it is located on the Sacramento River, 11 mi east-northeast of Willows, at an elevation of 112 feet (34 m).

 A post office was established at Jacinto March 19, 1858 and operated until November 15, 1910.
 Jacinto was the home of Dr. Hugh J. Glenn, a prominent figure in California politics.